-Our minimalist Bahati Bucket Bags are simple, yet functional bag adorned with delicate Maasai beads for a unique touch.
-Each one carries a brass elephant and rhino tassel, in support of wildlife conservation and anti-poaching initiatives in Kenya.
+Lapis Blue Bucket Bag is a simple, yet functional bag adorned with delicate Maasai beads for a unique touch.
+It carries a brass elephant and rhino tassel, in support of wildlife conservation and anti-poaching initiatives in Kenya.

-For every purchase of our Bucket Bags $3 will be donated to the Basecamp Foundation Kenya (BFK), a non-profit organization that has been working in the Maasai Mara, who’s aim is to transform lives of the local population by being an innovator of models for sustainable development, through tourism, entrepreneurship and conservation.
+For every purchase of lapis blue bucket bag $3 will be donated to the Basecamp Foundation Kenya (BFK), a non-profit organization that has been working in the Maasai Mara, who’s aim is to transform lives of the local population by being an innovator of models for sustainable development, through tourism, entrepreneurship and conservation.